foundation-model-stack/fms-hf-tuning/README.md

 # if you want to use one GPU on multi-gpu machine
 export CUDA_VISIBLE_DEVICES=0

+MODEL_PATH=llama-7b-hf # Huggingface model id or path to a checkpoint DATA_PATH=twitter_complaints.json # Path to the dataset OUTPUT_PATH=out # Path to the output folder where the checkpoints are saved

 python tuning/sft_trainer.py  \
 --model_name_or_path $MODEL_PATH  \
 --training_data_path $DATA_PATH  \